-- Evaluated how management determined the recoverable amounts of the goodwill and indefinite life intangible assets for the CGU's which included the following: - Tested the appropriateness of the approach used and the mathematical accuracy of the discounted cash flow models. - Tested the reasonableness of the significant assumptions applied by management in the discounted cash flow models by: - comparing the growth rates to the budget approved by the Board of Directors, and current and past performance, and considering consistency with available third party published industry data; and - comparing the terminal growth rates to current and past performance and considering consistency with available third party published industry data. - Tested the underlying data used in the discounted cash flow models. - Tested the disclosures made in the consolidated financial statements.
+- Evaluated how management determined the recoverable amount of the Hush CGU, which included the following: - Tested the appropriateness of the value in use approach used by management and the mathematical accuracy of the discounted cash flow model. - Evaluated the reasonableness of the revenue growth rates applied by management, which included comparing the growth rates to the budget approved by the Board of Directors, and current and past performance of the Hush CGU and other CGUs of the Company and by considering the consistency with available third party published industry data and other comparable companies. - Tested the underlying data used in the discounted cash flow model.